lbechberger/LearningPsychologicalSpaces/README.md

 In addition to this, the script accepts the following optional parameters:
 - `-s` or `--seed`: The random seed to use for initializing the random number generator (important for nondeterministic regressors).
 If none is given, a different initialization is used in every call to the script.
 - `--shuffled`: If this flag is set, the regression is not only performed on the correct targets, but also on the shuffled ones.
+- `-e` or `--evaluation_features`: If this optional argument is given, the specified feature vectors are used for testing.
+If not, then the `features.pickle` passed to the program will be used for both training and testing.

 The script performs a cross-validation based on the fold structure given in `folds.csv`, where all augmented images that are based on the same original image belong into the same fold.
 The script reports MSE, MED (the mean Euclidean distance between the predicted points and the targets points), and the coefficient of determination R² in the output csv file for both the training and the test phase.